 The best running headphones should help boost your performance and keep your mind occupied while you run.
 They also need to stay in place above no matter how vigorous your workout may be, and if they make your music sound fantastic – even better.

-We believe that the best running headphones can improve your performance significantly; there's plenty of research that proves music can supercharge your runs.
+Your gear will also need to be able to withstand sweat and possibly rain, depending on your location.
+What's more, we believe that the best running headphones can improve your performance significantly; there's plenty of research that proves music can transform your runs.

 Just as waterproof headphones are best for swimming, so too are the best running headphones optimized for the unique challenges of staying secure while you jog and sprint your way to optimal fitness.